GeoPlatform/CCB-Plugins/plugins/geop-search/angular/README.md

 # GeoPlatform Search Application

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ## Initial Setup
-If you have not already setup your development environment to work using Angluar you will need to do the following:
+If you have not already setup your development environment to work using Angular you will need to do the following:

-1. Install Node 8
+1. Install Node 6.x
 > Goto and follow instructions at : https://nodejs.org/en/download/
-> Make sure to get version 8 of NodeJS.
+> Make sure to get version 6.x of NodeJS.

 2. Install Angular-CLI 1.7.4
 > [user ~]$ sudo npm install -g @anular/cli@1.7.4